New Labor Laws For California In 2016

 - PTO (Paid Time Off) can be used for and qualifies for the paid sick leave.
 But your PTO must be written in a way that addresses all of the issues in this new paid sick leave law.

 - Using PTO can save you from having to deal with the additional three days since it does qualify.

 - What do you have to do to make PTO work for you with regards to paid sick leave and your payroll company.

 If you have a payroll company using PTO Could be considered a small nightmare.
 The reason why is because the software of all of these payroll companies is not able to handle PTO.
 So what these payroll services are making employers do is take some of the PTO time and set that aside for sick time only.
 This becomes a problem on many fronts.

 First of all many employers in California are switching out their vacation time and calling it PTO retroactive to July 1, 2015.
 So let’s take a second and see how this might work.
-As an employer you have been providing your employees with 5 days of vacation time per year.
-As you look at your budget you see that you really cannot afford to give another 3 days for sick leave and so you decide to change your vacation time to PTO.
+As an employer, you have been providing your employees with five days of vacation time per year.
+As you look at your budget, you see that you really cannot afford to give another three days for sick leave and so you decide to change your vacation time to PTO.

 Now the reason that PTO qualifies for paid sick leave is because PTO can be used for any type of leave from vacation, sick leave, personal time, or family time.
 So up to now everything is good your employees are not losing anything and you are not having to provide additional days that you cannot afford.
 And then your payroll company says that since you must keep track of sick leave hours on the employee’s pay-stub you must now take three of these five days and designate them as sick days and this is where the issues start.